- As low as $531/Night

 Guest Access:

-You have access to the sizable front porch with dedicated seating for only you, rear porch, and patio with big Green Egg charcoal grille, charcoal being complimentary of course.
+You have access to the huge front porch with dedicated seating for only you, rear porch, and patio with big Green Egg charcoal grille, charcoal being complimentary of course.

 The Neighborhood:

 The Cannonborough neighborhood is an inviting downtown area that blends classic architecture with a modern lifestyle.
-From here, it's simple walking distance to historic locations and a selection of delicious eateries, cafes, and bakeries.
+From here, it's painless walking distance to historic locations and a selection of delicious eateries, cafes, and bakeries.

 Getting Around: